community-network/Battlefield-rich-presence/README.md

 ![image](https://user-images.githubusercontent.com/22680656/188842804-ca42b0ec-dfe1-495c-b03f-1d8aa2f8c817.png)

 The option to send the current playerlist to gametools is disabled by default, which we can use to display the kills/deaths of the current round in the detailed serverinfo page for Battlefield 1 servers.
+Rightclick the icon to copy the sender id and paste the id in https://api.gametools.network/docs#/Battlefield%201/bf1seederplayers_bf1_seederplayers__get to show the gathered info.

 (linux: https://github.com/community-network/Battlefield-rich-presence-Linux)